RECONNECTING Communities Through Creativity and Collaboration

 Ambassador Tara Rajah is a classically trained cellist with a practice that includes experimental music and community-engaged performance.
 Her project reflects on the experience of human migration and the sharing of knowledge.
 She voices, “What we bring from one place, we must nurture in a new place.”

 In Tara’s perspective, meeting the other ambassadors and understanding their art forms and processes has been a great way to share art and culture and become part of a rewarding community.
-The Culture Days team has also shown her how to develop and manage an event with an air of professionalism.
+The Culture Days team has also shown her how to develop and manage an event with professionalism.